johnsturgeon/greatfootballpool/README.md

 # Great Football Pool
 ## Quick overview of the technology of the new website
-This is a Python/Flask web site that is for running a friendly 'pick the winner' style football pool.
+This is a Python/Flask website that is for running a friendly 'pick the winner' style football pool.
 I find the python language easier to use, and the flask framework is extremely easy to understand and develop with.

 # TGFP Readme